Twigiboii546/VoteBanMOD/README.md

 # VoteBan Mod (Fabric 1.21.11)

+##Important
+the jar file is only needed the rest is just source code

 A lightweight server-side moderation mod that allows players to vote-ban others in a fair and controlled way.

 ## Features